csc530/vuebulma/docs/types/common_types.md

 Type: `info` | `danger` | `warning` | `success` | `primary` | `link` |`white` | `black` | `light` | `dark` | `default`

 The `BulmaColours` type is used to specify the colour of a component.
-Usually changing the background and text colour.
+Usually changing the background and/or text colour.

 ### `BulmaSizes`